amiaopensource/vrecord/README.md

 ```
 After selecting all of your options and clicking "OK" the you will be prompted to enter a unique ID for the file.
 After the ID is entered, the incoming video signal will be recorded to a file with some associated metadata files.
 When you are done recording, close the vrecord window.
 If you've set a time limit for capture the vrecord window should automatically close when the time limit has been reached.

 By default vrecord will create a video file, a bmdcapture log, a framemd5 file (which creates an MD5 hash value [AKA a checksum] for every frame of video), an ffmpeg log, an ffplay log, and a capture options log (which records the options that you selected in the GUI like codec and video bit depth).
+Vrecord will check all FFV1 and uncompressed video files in QuickTime or Matroska wrappers against local [MediaConch](https://mediaarea.net/MediaConch/about.html) policies, and will alert the user if the file does not conform to vrecord and archival standards.
 Vrecord can also create a [QCTools](https://github.com/bavc/qctools) XML file, which records the characteristics of the video signal.
 This file can be imported into QCTools for further analysis.

 #### Options for Video Capture